This Basil Cocktail is bright, herby, and endlessly refreshing. A simple recipe that shows why drinks with basil belong on every summer menu.

 Muddler

-Muddling is simply gently smashing an herb or a fruit to release it’s flavor before making a cocktail with it.
+Muddling is simply gently smashing fresh ingredients like herbs or fruit to release their flavor before making a cocktail with them.
 You can buy a bartending muddler (typically made of wood or a combination of metal and rubber or plastic) or simply use the handle of a wooden spoon to make these cocktails with basil.

 Jigger